-However the position for 2017 appears to be leading to a likely overall market shortfall.
-Rates released for the first two quarters of 2017 are indicating the possibility of deficits across all categories with the exception of PV panels.
+At present, the position for 2018 appears to be leading towards a similar outcome; an overall market shortfall, although the scale remains uncertain.
+Collection volumes published for the first two quarters of 2018 are indicating the possibility of deficits across all categories.